 - Vivitrol treatment

-These treatments, when combined with our therapy services, put patients on the right path towards sobriety.
-So reach out to us today at 855.920.1104 to find out more about what services we offer.
+These opioid treatments, when combined with our therapy services, put patients on the right path towards sobriety.
+So reach out to our Opioid Detox Center Near Glendale, AZ, today at (855) 920-1104 to find out more about what services we offer.
 It’s never too late to get the help you need.